Las Vegas shooting: Remembering the fallen

 Thomas Day Jr.

-Thomas Day Jr., 54, was at the festival with his four daughters and his father, according to the Las Vegas Review-Journal.
+Thomas Day Jr., 54, was at the festival with his four daughters and his father, the Las Vegas Review-Journal reported.

 Bruce Abbey, vice president of Portrait Construction, said Day was a construction estimator who lived in Corona.
 Abbey told the Review-Journal that Day was a “great father” and a fan of the Pittsburgh Steelers and Los Angeles Angels.